tbd99/data-analytics-power-bi-report152/README.md

 - Milestone 6 is the construction of the executive summary report page.
 - Milestone 7 is the construction of the product detail report page.
 - Milestone 8 is the construction of the stores map page.
-- Milestone 9 is the finalisation of the entire Power BI report, including cross-filtering and navigation between report pages.
+- Milestone 9 is the finalisation of the entire Power BI report, including cross-filtering and navigation between report pages.\

 In each of these subfolders various labelled screenshots are incldued to show:
 -  Final report pages and filtered pages
 -  DAX formulae used to calculcate measures or calculated columns to create visuals
--  Filters applied to various visuals to achieve the desired results SQL files and results (Milestone 10) are saved in the SQL_metrics subfolder
+-  Filters applied to various visuals to achieve the desired results

+SQL files and results (Milestone 10) are saved in the SQL_metrics subfolder.